 Now that you know how we perform this surgery lets look at an abbreviated video of a ferret with an adrenal gland tumor and an insulinoma.
 You will also get a chance to see how we make a bloodless incision with the laser.

 Lupron (Leuprolide) is a GnRH analog (remember the physiology section above) that minimizes the secretion of the sex hormones from the adrenal gland.
 Lupron does this by suppressing the production of FSH and LH from the pituitary gland.
-It works, but no long term studies have been performed to determine safety.
-Unfortunately, symptoms return after treatment, so it is not a cure, but a long term way to control.
+This decreases levels of estrogen and testosterone, and symptoms diminish.
+It will decrease symptoms but not the size of the tumor.

 Most ferrets that have this surgery regain hair growth and do well for years.
-Even though most adrenal tumors are benign, recurrence can occur. a tumor can reappear in the adrenal gland that remains after surgery, and symptoms can recur.
+Even though most adrenal tumors are benign, recurrence can occur.
+A tumor can appear in the adrenal gland that is not removed at the time of surgery, and symptoms can recur.